ffiore1/ffiore/README.md

 My name is Francesco.

-I'm an AWS media specialist and an independent consultant.
+I'm a media specialist and an independent consultant.
 If you're interested in working with me, then check out my consulting services.

 How to reach me:
 - Twitter: @ffiore